Venus Bay, Victoria

-Venus Bay is a wide bay and a township on that bay on the east coast of Victoria, Australia.
-At the Venus Bay had a population of 944.
+Venus Bay is a wide bay and a township on the east coast of Victoria, Australia.
+At the Venus Bay had a population of 904.

 The name Venus Bay was given to the bay by a French expedition under Nicholas Baudin.
 This was apparently after George Bass's trading ship the Venus.
 (The expedition traded with Bass in Sydney in around 1801.)

 The town of Venus Bay is situated on a narrow peninsula of land located 180 km south-east of Melbourne.
 Originally named Evergreen the town takes its name from the body of water on its western shore.
 On the eastern side of the peninsula is Anderson's Inlet, named after the settler Samuel Anderson.

+History

+Indigenous History

+The land surrounding Venus Bay is part of the traditional country of the Bunurong (Boon Wurrung) people of the Kulin nation.
+Indigenous Australians utilized the region's coastal resources for thousands of years prior to European settlement, as evidenced by shell middens preserved throughout the coastal sand dune systems.

+European Settlement and Development

-European settlement of the area began from the 1851, when the Tarwin Meadows pastoral run was established by George Black.
+European settlement of the area began in 1851, when the Tarwin Meadows pastoral run was established by George Black.
 By the 1870s, the area where the Venus Bay township is located was part of a property called Evergreen, which was split into a number of smaller properties during the 1950s.
 The township was subdivided into 1,500 properties in 1959, with an additional 1,300 added in the 1980s.